KaotoIO/kaoto-ui/README.md

 See the [Cypress docs](https://docs.cypress.io) for more information.
 There are also GitHub Actions workflows in `.github/workflows` that run the tests automatically on opening a pull request.

+### Storybook

+Storybook builds are enabled for all non-Dependabot pull requests to `kaoto-ui`, thanks to [Chromatic](https://main--61040cd029d0ce003b570dad.chromatic.com/).
+It gives you the ability to view stories for each pull request, which makes it easy to share development of new UI components with team members.
+Storybook also makes it easy to keep presentational components isolated.
+You can learn more about how to create a story for your UI component [here](https://storybook.js.org/docs/react/writing-stories/introduction).

+To run Storybook locally: `yarn storybook`

+To publish to Chromatic: `yarn chromatic`

 ## Build

 ```bash